Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids

 We write $UV$ for the collection of products of pairs in $U \fpsr V$:

 If $G$ is an \etale\ groupoid, then it admits a base of open sets $U \subseteq G$ such that $r|_U$ and $s|_U$ are homeomorphisms onto open subsets of its unit space $G\z$.
-Such sets $U$ are called {\em open bisections} (or sometimes just {\em bisections}).
+In keeping with terminology from groupoid $C^*$-algebras \cite{Renault:gpd-approach, Renault:Cartan} (as opposed to the terminology used for Lie groupoids in, for example, \cite[Definitions 1.4.1, 1.4.8]{Mackenzie:2005:book}), we call such sets $U$ {\em open bisections} (or sometimes just {\em bisections}).
 By \cite[Proposition~3.8]{Exel:BBMS}, if $U$ and $V$ are open bisections, then $UV$ is also a (possibly empty) open bisection.